Your Complete Estate Planning Checklist

 1. Review Asset Titling and Beneficiary Designations

-These are two of the easiest ways to outline who gets what.
+These are two ways to outline who gets what.
 By tilting assets properly and naming beneficiaries, heirs get faster access to your assets while minimizing the probate process.
 It’s important to know that asset titling and beneficiary designations typically override established wills and trusts.

 Asset Titling